nealmatrix/word_scraper/README.md

 ## Introduction
 This project is based on previous project "Word_Scraper_Youdao".
-Previous project is:
+Functions of previous project are:
-1. Scrape info from Youdao website (URL:) collins section based on word input.
+1. Scrape info from Youdao website (URL: http://dict.youdao.com/w/) collins section based on word input.
 2. Format the info and input the Microsoft Word.

 Previous project lacks structure flexiblity and cannot get the info in word based on users' different demand.